CrispNCrispy/katacoda-scenarios/computer_vision_1/step4.md

 </pre>

 ## Compiling the model
-* We are using the RMSProp optimizer.
+* We are going to use the RMSProp optimizer.
 * Categorical Cross Entropy is the go to loss function for a classification problem.
 * It is sparse because our target values are in {0,1,2} instead of one-hot encoded.
-* We are adding accuracy as metric to be monitored.
+* We are adding accuracy as a metric to be monitored.

 <pre class="file" data-filename="step3.py" data-target="append">